Dialing in espresso is the act of adjusting the amount of coffee, water pressure, and grind size to create the ideal shot of espresso.

 Coffee grinder: You’ll need a good quality burr coffee grinder with multiple grind settings from fine to coarse.

-Tamper: Apart from that, you’ll need a tamper which I assume you must have, and a distribution tool.
-Distribution tool levels of the surface of coffee grounds properly it’s not a must but it’s preferable.
+Tamper: You’ll need a tamper which I assume you must have, and a distribution tool.
+Distribution tool levels of the surface of coffee grounds properly (it’s not a must but preferable).

 The dialing in espresso might take around 15 to 30 minutes.
 This involves making incremental adjustments to factors like grind size and coffee dose while pulling multiple shots and tasting and recording them to determine the optimal settings.